Philippe-Forest/Philippe-Forest.github.io/spotify.md

 <img src="images/danceability.png?raw=true" alt="danceability" class="danceability"/>

 <p class="articletext">For a more thorough inspection, we can calculate the correlation between each characteristic and the average performance of a song.
 We can also split the results by country and by week for maximum specificity.
-This gives us some nice insight that I chose to display in a circular fashion to account for the periodic nature of musical trends</p>
+This gives us some nice insight that I chose to display in a circular fashion to account for the periodic nature of musical trends.
+This powerful way of vizualising gives us immediately the broad trend over the year for a specific country.
+For instance, in Italy, There seem to be a surge of</p>

 <img src="images/danceability.png?raw=true" alt="danceability" class="danceability"/>